Aubrey Nunn: Industrial history

-Personal life
+Personal & educational life

-Nunn's family is of Welsh descent from the Aberdare / Cwmaman area, and his relatives include Stuart Cable, formerly the drummer of Welsh rock band Stereophonics and BBC broadcaster, who died in 2010.
+Nunn's family is of Welsh descent from the Aberdare / Cwmaman area.
+His relatives include Stuart Cable, formerly the drummer of Welsh rock band Stereophonics and BBC broadcaster, who died in 2010.

 He was educated at Highgate School.

-He holds a Postgraduate Certificate in Education and formerly taught at The International School of Samui where he was Head of Sixth Form (previously Director of Music and Head of Senior School).
+He holds a Postgraduate Certificate in Education.
+Between 2010 and 2025 he was Head of Sixth Form (previously Director of Music and Head of Senior School) at The International School of Samui.

-Lives in Thailand on the island Koh Samui.